katiestar99/ansible/docs/docsite/rst/community/other_tools_and_programs.rst

 There are various ways to find existing issues and pull requests (PRs)

-- `PR by File <https://ansible.sivel.net/pr/byfile.html>`_ - shows a current list of all open pull requests by individual file.
-An essential tool for Ansible module maintainers.
+- `PR by File <https://assible.sivel.net/pr/byfile.html>`_ - shows a current list of all open pull requests by individual file.
+An essential tool for Assible module maintainers.
-- `jctanner's Ansible Tools <https://github.com/jctanner/ansible-tools>`_ - miscellaneous collection of useful helper scripts for Ansible development.
+- `jctanner's Assible Tools <https://github.com/jctanner/assible-tools>`_ - miscellaneous collection of useful helper scripts for Assible development.

 .. _validate-playbook-tools: